 Our review analysis consists of 5 metrics that, when met, make for a high-quality mitt.
 Specifically, these are dexterity, insulation, donning/doffing, sizing, and construction/durability.
-The details of these evaluations, as well as the products that performed well in each, are discussed below.
+Discussed below are the details of these evaluations, as well as the products that performed well in each metric.

-To test insulation we ran a basic but telling test.
+To test insulation, we ran a basic but telling test.
 We heated an 11" cast iron pan weighing 6 pounds in the oven at 500º F for 30 minutes.
-We then pulled the pan out while wearing one of the mitts and timed how long it took for the heat to become uncomfortable — an internal heat of right around 130º F. For those who wonder why we chose to heat the pan to such a high temperature, its because this is the maximum heat generally used in a home kitchen.
+Wearing one of the mitts, we then pulled the pan out and timed how long it took for the heat to become uncomfortable — an internal heat of right around 130º F. Why did we choose to heat the pan to such a high temperature?
+It's because this is the maximum heat generally used in a home kitchen.
 For example, when using a dutch oven or pizza stone, the oven is preheated to 500º F.

 Freedom of hand movement is critical for certain cooking tasks such as pinching the ears of dishes, removing lids, and working with kitchen utensils like tongs and peels.
-As such we donned the mitts and gloves in this review and rated them on ease of executing tasks such as removing the lid of a cast-iron combo cooker, stirring roasted vegetables in a cast iron pan, and gripping the edge of a baking sheet.
+As such, we donned the mitts and gloves in this review and rated them on ease of executing tasks such as removing the lid of a cast-iron combo cooker, stirring roasted vegetables in a cast iron pan, and gripping the edge of a baking sheet.
 It should be noted that fit plays a large role in dexterity.
-If your thumb and forefinger do not fully seat in the mitt, you will likely have problems — particularly when gripping handles.
+You will likely have problems if your thumb and forefinger do not fully seat in the mitt — particularly when gripping handles.

-The Semboh barbecue gloves have a real advantage in this analysis as they allow the fingers and thumb to move independently.
+The fingers and thumb move independently on the Semboh barbecue gloves, giving them a real advantage in this analysis.
 Additionally, the fit of the glove is quite snug, while the deyan and cotton layers are relatively thin.
 The combination further enhances sensitivity.
 Despite the LoveU. gloves' roomier fit, they too provided precise movement.

-As for the mitts, the Cuisinart Silicone, and for those with larger hands, the Homemaxs were reasonably sensitive considering their thick insulation and finger positioning.
-While we didn't always like the lumpy feel of the full silicone palms of the Cuisinart, we couldn't deny that the grip was superb on small edges.
-However, testers with big hands felt that the improved movement from the better fitting Homemaxs outweighed the benefit of full silicone palms.
+As for the mitts, the Cuisinart Silicone — and for those with larger hands, the Homemaxs — were reasonably sensitive considering their thick insulation and finger positioning.
+While we didn't always like the lumpy feel of the full silicone palms of the Cuisinart, there was no denying that the grip was superb on small edges.
+However, testers with big hands felt that the better fit improved movement in the Homemaxs, outweighing the benefit of full silicone palms.

 Donning and Doffing

-While it's not a necessity, it is certainly to your benefit if you can get a mitt on and off one-handed.
-Cooking can be involved, and at times there isn't a free hand.
+While it's not a necessity, if you can get a mitt on and off one-handed, it is certainly to your benefit.
+If there's cooking involved, at times, there isn't a free hand.
 Those models with cuffs that are wide, short, or altogether absent have the advantage in this evaluation.
-In particular, the SWISH ADOBE, and to a lesser degree, the Cuisinart Neoprene Mini mitts were a breeze to get on and off.
+In particular, the SWISH ADOBE — and to a lesser degree, the Cuisinart Neoprene Mini mitts — were a breeze to get on and off.
 However, that ease comes at the cost of protection to the wrist and forearm.

 As for those models with a greater degree of skin coverage, we were quite surprised and impressed with the LoveU.'s performance in this task.
 This glove's exterior is silicone with a raised texture throughout.
 This model wants to lay flat on a countertop, and so the grippy texture has maximum contact with the surface it's laying on.
 Thus, there is plenty of purchase for working your hand through the wide cuff and down into the fingers of the glove.
 While not quite as easy, the Homemaxs also slides on one-handed with little resistance.
 Many of the other mitts in this review can be donned one-handed when they are hanging from a hook.
-However, this type of use resulted in several hook loops failing during our tests.
-See "Construction and Durability" for more details on this issue.
+However, during our tests, this type of use resulted in several hook loops failing.
+For more details on this issue, see "Construction and Durability".

-As was discussed above, dexterity in a mitt or glove plays a large part in the result of the fit of the product.
+As was discussed above, dexterity in a mitt or glove owes itself to the product's fit.
 Because of this, sizing is key in the selection process.
 It's rare for products to offer sizing options, with LoveU. being a notable exception.
-During our sizing analysis, our main focus is the depth of the purlicue or space between the thumb and forefinger.
-If this portion of the glove or mitt is too small, that's when we noticed there is typically a problem when gripping.
-In particular, we found this to be the issue with the SWISH ADOBE, it was almost impossible to get a grip.
+During our sizing analysis, our main focus is the depth of the purlicue, which is the space between the thumb and forefinger.
+If this portion of the glove or mitt is too small, that's typically when we noticed a problem with gripping.
+Particularly, we found this to be an issue with the SWISH ADOBE — it was almost impossible to get a grip.

-Most of these mitts are cut for you if you have hands that are average-sized and below.
-However, if your hands are on the larger side, we recommend you look to the Homemaxs, Cuisinart Silicone for mitts, and the Semboh for gloves.
+Most of these mitts are cut for hands that are average-sized and below.
+However, if your hands are on the larger side, we recommend looking at the Homemaxs and Cuisinart Silicone for mitts and the Semboh for gloves.
 All three of these models have full depth purlicues, allowing the thumb and forefinger to completely seat.

 Construction and Durability

-We typically won't comment on the durability of items in our reviews because our testing happens over weeks as opposed to real household scenarios of months or years that would provide the appropriate data to assess the long term performance of products.
-However, we had several of the hook loops sewn into the cuffs of the mitts fail in the course of our review.
-This led us to methodically analyze the stitching of all the models in this review.
+We typically won't comment on the durability of items in our reviews because our testing happens over weeks as opposed to real household scenarios of months or years that would provide the appropriate data to assess the long-term performance of products.
+However, in the course of our review, we had several of the hook loops sewn into the cuffs of the mitts fail, leading us to methodically analyze the stitching of all the models in this review.

 The Cuisinart Silicone, HOMEWE, and Homemax mitts all have sound stitching and solidly secured hook loops.
-Both the LoveU. and Semboh gloves also display quality construction, though the latter's hook loop could be secured a bit better.
-Conversely, we were disappointed with the Big Red House mitts as they display shoddy stitching and a hook loop that tore out with the slightest of pressure.
+Quality construction is also displayed on both the LoveU. and Semboh gloves, though the latter's hook loop could be secured a bit better.
+Conversely, the Big Red House mitts were disappointing as they display shoddy stitching and a hook loop that tore out with the slightest of pressure.

-There are dozens of oven mitts on the market today, and it can be confusing to suss out which models will best fit your needs.
+With the dozens of oven mitts on the market today, it can be confusing and difficult to suss out which models will best fit your needs.
 To aid you in this process, we researched dozens of these products, buying and comparatively testing 26 of the best models.
-Our analysis reveals which mitts have the best insulation, freedom of movement, fit by hand size, and quality of the construction.
+Our analysis reveals which mitts have the best insulation, freedom of movement, fit by hand size, and construction quality.
 As a result of this research, you have all the information needed to make an informed decision without spending all day on the computer.
 Bon Appétit!

 — Nick Miley